"Expensive Brunette" Doesn't Have To Cost A Thing

-Bieber's hair color change doesn't seem all that dramatic until you reference how blonde she was last year.
+Bieber's hair colour change doesn't seem all that dramatic until you reference how blonde she was last year.
 Now, she says, her hair has never looked or felt better.
 "I did see a big difference in my hair when I stopped dyeing it," Bieber says.
-"I don't dye it blonde anymore and I try to stay away from coloring it at all."
+"I don't dye it blonde anymore and I try to stay away from colouting it at all."

 Advertisement

-While the model's hair color now appears to be all natural, her decision to quit blonde highlights and go darker speaks to a bigger A-list hair-color trend.
+While the model's hair colour now appears to be all natural, her decision to quit blonde highlights and go darker speaks to a bigger A-list hair-colour trend.
 Some stylists are calling it "expensive brunette" after the rich, glossy sheen of a dark brown, while others, like Bieber, are calling it what it is: a grown-out root.

-According to celebrity colorist Morgan Parks, what we're seeing play out is less of a seasonal hair-color trend and more so the evolution of what happened as the result of pandemic lockdown, when color appointments were less frequent.
-"With quarantine, everyone was given the opportunity to learn how to embrace their natural hair color," Parks explains.
+According to celebrity colourist Morgan Parks, what we're seeing play out is less of a seasonal hair-colour trend and more so the evolution of what happened as the result of pandemic lockdown, when colour appointments were less frequent.
+"With quarantine, everyone was given the opportunity to learn how to embrace their natural hair colour," Parks explains.
 "At first this was a huge transition, but for many, this turned out to be really eye-opening in the best of ways."

 Bieber is one proponent, but there are many more celebrities who used to be blonde and have transitioned darker.
 Recently, Sofia Richie posted a selfie captioned "back to my roots," showing her brown hair with its blonde highlights stripped out.
 Blake Lively also made a November press appearance in New York City showing off a grown-out shade of bronde that appeared even more brunette under flashbulb light.